West Virginia: European exploration and settlement

 In 1671, General Abraham Wood, at the direction of Royal Governor William Berkeley of the Virginia Colony, sent a party from Fort Henry led by Thomas Batts and Robert Fallam to survey this territory.
-They were the first Europeans recorded as discovering Kanawha Falls.
+They were the first Europeans recorded as reaching Kanawha Falls.
 Some sources state that Governor Alexander Spotswood's 1716 Knights of the Golden Horseshoe Expedition (for which the state's Golden Horseshoe Competition for 8th graders is named) had penetrated as far as Pendleton County, but modern historians interpret the original accounts of the excursion as suggesting that none of the expedition's horsemen ventured much farther west of the Blue Ridge Mountains than Harrisonburg, Virginia.
 John Van Metre, a Native trader, penetrated into the northern portion in 1725.
 The same year, German settlers from Pennsylvania founded New Mecklenburg, the present Shepherdstown, on the Potomac River, and others followed.

 King Charles II of England, in 1661, granted to a company of gentlemen the land between the Potomac and Rappahannock rivers, known as the Northern Neck.
 Thomas Fairfax, 6th Lord Fairfax of Cameron ultimately took possession of this grant, and in 1746 a stone was erected at the source of the North Branch Potomac River to mark his grant's western limit.
 George Washington surveyed a considerable part of this land between 1748 and 1751.
 His diary recorded that there were already many squatters, largely of German origin, along the South Branch Potomac River.